Chapter 6 Conveyance & Transportation Issues

 - Inform CDC of any travel-associated Legionnaires’ disease cases by sending an e-mail to email@example.com.

-- Report communicable diseases to the public health authority of jurisdiction.
-Health departments should notify the CDC quarantine station of jurisdiction (www.cdc.gov/quarantine/quarantinestations.html) for communicable diseases of public health concern during travel.
+- Report communicable diseases to their local public health authority.
+Health departments should notify the CDC quarantine station of jurisdiction (www.cdc.gov/quarantine/quarantinestationcontactlistfull.html) for communicable diseases of public health concern during travel.

 - Cramer EH, Slaten DD, Guerreiro A, Robbins D, Ganzon A. Management and control of varicella on cruise ships: a collaborative approach to promoting public health.
 J Travel Med.
 2012 Jul;19(4):226–32.